KeshavPokharel/Help-Desk/README.md

 - Verify all dependencies are installed

 **WebSocket connection fails**
+- Verify backend is running on correct port
+- Check CORS configuration
+- Ensure JWT token is valid
+- For WebRTC calls: Check browser permissions for microphone/camera

+**WebRTC calling issues**
+- **No microphone found**: Connect a USB microphone or headset
+- **Permission denied**: Allow browser access to microphone/camera in settings
+- **Connection fails**: Check firewall settings, ensure STUN server is accessible
+- **No incoming call notification**: Verify both users are viewing the same ticket
+- **Video not working**: Check camera permissions and hardware availability
 - Check backend server is running
 - Verify JWT token is valid
 - Check browser console for errors